classgraph/classgraph/classgraph/README.md

 It also indexes non-class resources, so you can find every file matching a pattern across every classpath element and module, rather than asking one classloader for one known path.

-Scanning runs in parallel across all available cores, and jarfiles are read through memory-mapped buffers without extracting anything to disk.
+Scanning runs in parallel across all available cores, and jarfiles are read in place, without extracting anything to disk.

 Nothing a scan produces holds a classloader: `ScanResult`, `ClassInfo` and `Resource` describe what was found, and loading a class is left to you, with a classloader you hold.